mboyan/complex-system-simulation/README.md

 Understanding their behaviour, morphogenesis and lifecycle are essential for their preservation.
 It has been recognised<sup>2</sup> that their growth can be modelled using DLA - an algorithm which generates branching clusters that can closely mimic various natural phenomena, from urban structures<sup>10</sup> to fluid interface instabilities<sup>7</sup>.

-The building blocks of corals are polyps - small tentacled invertebrates which live in a symbiotic relationship with photosynthesising microalgae called zooxanthellae.
+The building blocks of corals are polyps - small tentacled invertebrates that live in a symbiotic relationship with photosynthesising microalgae called zooxanthellae.
 The algae hosted in their tissues absorb sunlight to produce most of the energy required for the coral to survive.
 The rest is acquired by the polyps by capturing and digesting nutrients carried by the underwater currents, which can range from zooplankton to small fish.
 Throughout their lifecycle, corals excrete calcium carbonate, which becomes the main component in coral reefs.